kepler16/kl/README.md

 ## FAQ

-### Why does the host dnsmasq container bind a different port on Macos compared to Linux?
+### Why does the host dnsmasq container bind a different port on Macos vs Linux?

 On macos there is no way to specify the port to use when configuring the system resolver via the `/etc/resolver/test` path.
 Therefore we need to use port `53`.

 On Linux there is typically already some dns components binding port `53` and so we default to using a different, non-standard port - `5343`.